libscran/principal_components_analysis/README.md

 The components derived from the residuals will only be free of inter-block differences under certain conditions (equal population composition with a consistent shift between blocks).
 If this is not the case, more sophisticated batch correction methods are required.
-If those methods accept a low-dimensional representation for the cells as input, we can use `blocked_pca::compute()` to obtain an appropriate matrix that focuses on intra-block variation without making assumptions about the inter-block differences:
+If those methods accept a low-dimensional representation for the cells as input, we can use `scran_pca::blocked_pca()` to obtain an appropriate matrix that focuses on intra-block variation without making assumptions about the inter-block differences:

 ```cpp
 bopt.components_from_residuals = false;